TNet: A Model-Constrained Tikhonov Network Approach for Inverse Problems: Introduction to forward and inverse problems

 where $\Psi$ is a DNN with weight matrix $\W$ and bias vector $\bb$ and the last two terms are regularizations for weights and biases with nonnegative regularization parameters $\alpha_1$ and $\alpha_2$.
+Here, $\Y \in \R^{\n \times \nt}$ is the data matrix concatenating $\nt$ observational data $\yb^i$, $i =1,\hdots,\nt$, and $\P \in \R^{\m \times \nt}$ is the parameter matrix concatenating the corresponding parameter vectors $\pb^i$.
 This approach completely disregards the underlying mathematical model \cref{eq:pointwiseObs}-\cref{eq:forward}.
-In particular, even for linear inverse problem\textemdash for example, $\F\LRp{\pb} = \G\pb$ and there is no error in computing the data so that $\Y = \G\P$\textemdash and linear DNN, it is not clear if the nDNN approach \cref{eq:optDNN} could recover a sensible solution of the original inverse problem
+Even for linear inverse problem\textemdash for example, $\F\LRp{\pb} = \G\pb$ and there is no error in computing the data so that $\Y = \G\P$\textemdash and linear DNN such as $\DNN = \W\Y + \B$, where $\B := \bb\One^T$, and thus the optimal weight $\WO$ and bias $\bbO$ for \cref{eq:optDNN} are given as

-in an interpretable sense.
-Indeed, suppose that we choose a linear activation function and one hidden layer such that the DNN model $\DNN\LRp{\Y,\W,\bb}$ for learning the inverse map can be written as $\W\Y + \B$, where $\B := \bb\One^T$.
-It is easy to see that the optimal weight $\WO$ and bias $\bbO$ for \cref{eq:optDNN} is given as